Your privacy protection practices go beyond having a good Privacy Policy.

 Evolution of Privacy by Design

-Privacy by Design was invented by Dr. Ann Cavokian, who is the Executive Director of the Privacy and Big Data Institute at Ryerson University in Canada and the former Information and Privacy Commissioner of Ontario.
+Privacy by Design was invented by Dr. Ann Cavokian, the former Information and Privacy Commissioner of Ontario.

 She developed the system after noticing that too many businesses deal with privacy protection shortcomings after a data breach.
 Very few developed measures to prevent data breaches or at least control the damage.